-This article presents an interpretation of the history surrounding the ability for X clients to interact with X servers running on other machines, recent arguments as to that ability being defunct and broken, problems with the feature itself, going into what it was and what happened along the way and where things seem to be heading.
+This article presents an interpretation of the history surrounding the ability for X clients to interact with X servers that are running on other machines over a network; recent arguments as to that ability being defunct and broken; problems with the feature itself; going into what it was, what happened along the way, and where things seem to be heading.

-The high level summary of the argumentation herein is that there is validity to the claims that, to this day and age, there is such a thing as network transparency in X on a higher level than streaming pixel buffers but it has a diminishing degree of practical usability and interest, and the technical underpinnings are fundamentally flawed, dated and criminally inefficient; yet similarly dated (VNC) or perversely complex (RDP) solutions are not reasonable alternatives.
+The high level summary of the argumentation herein is that there is validity to the claims that, to this very day, there is such a thing as network transparency in X. It exists on a higher level than streaming pixel buffers, but has a diminishing degree of practical usability and interest.
+Its technical underpinnings are fundamentally flawed, dated and criminally inefficient.
+Alas, similarly dated (VNC/RFB) or perversely complex (RDP) solutions are far from reasonable alternatives.

 What are the network features of X?

-The real (and only) deal for X networking is in its practical nature; the way things work from a user standpoint.
-In the days of old, one could simply utter the following incantation:
+Back to X: The real (and only) deal for X networking is in its practical nature; the way things work from a user standpoint.
+In the days of yore, one could simply chant the following incantation:

-The remote display thing assumes that you were OK with anyone between you and the endpoint being able to listen in “on the wire” and doing all kinds of nasty things with the information in transit.
-To add insult to injury, Pixel buffers were not compressed so when they too numerous or large, the network was anything but happy.
-It was good only through the rose tinted glasses of nostalgia and for a local area network; your home, school, or business; certainly not across the internet.
+Now, the some.ip:port form assumed you were OK with anyone between you and the endpoint being able to listen in “on the wire”, possibly doing all kinds of nasty stuff with the information in transit.
+To add insult to injury, Pixel buffers were also not compressed so when they became too numerous or large, the network was anything but happy.
+The feature was really only ever ‘good’ through the rose tinted glasses of nostalgia on a local area network; your home, school, or business; certainly not across the internet.

-It also assumes that the X server itself was not started with the “-nolisten tcp” argument set or that you were using the better option of letting SSH set forwarding up, compress and provide otherwise preferential treatment.
-Even then, it assumes that you were practically fine with the idea that some of your communication could be deduced from side channel analysis (hint: even your keypresses looks very distinct from a packet-size over time plot) and so on.
-Digressing a bit, in spite of speculative vulnerabilities being all the rage yet hard to do practical at scale, the side channel thing is highly relevant in much more modern protocols and efforts in this ‘web browser as a dumb terminal’ day and age.
-Just sayin’.
+The form above also assumes that the X server itself had not been started with the “-nolisten tcp” argument set, or that you were using the better option of letting an SSH client configure forwarding, introduce compression and provide otherwise preferential treatment like disabling Nagel’s Algorithm.
+Even then, you had to be practically fine with the idea that some of your communication could be deduced from side channel analysis (hint: even your keypresses looks very distinct from a packet-size over time plot) and so on.
+Details like this also puts a bit of a dent in the ‘transparent to the user’ idea.

-Those details in spite, this was a workable scenario for a long time, including relatively complex clients like that of Quake3.
-The reason being that even GLX, the X related extensions to OpenGL only had local ‘direct rendering’ as a very optional thing.
-That said, it was just about at the tipping point where the distance between locally optimal rendering and remote optimal rendering became much too great, and the large swath of developers- and users- in charge largely favoured the locally optimal case for desktop like workloads.
+Those details in spite, this was a workable scenario for a long time, even for relatively complex clients like that of the venerable Quake 3.
+The reason being that even GLX, the X related extensions to OpenGL only had local ‘direct rendering’ as an optional thing.
+But that was about the tipping point on the OpenGL timeline where the distance between locally optimal rendering and remote optimal rendering became much too great, and the large swath of developers- and users- in charge largely favoured the locally optimal case for desktop like workloads.

-The principal quality was the relative seamlessness of the entire set of features on a per window basis, and that goes unmatched to this very day, but with every ‘integrated desktop environment’ advancement, the feature grows weaker and the likelihood of applications being usable partially, or even at all, like this decreases drastically.
+The principal quality was the relative seamlessness of the entire set of features on a per window basis, and that, sadly, goes unmatched to this very day, but with every ‘integrated desktop environment’ advancement, the feature grows weaker and the likelihood of applications being usable partially, or even at all, like this decreases drastically.

 An unusably short answer would be: the convergence of many things happened.
 A slightly longer answer can be found here: X’s network transparency has wound up mostly being a failure.
 My condensed take is this:

-Evolution of accelerated graphics happened, or the ‘Direct Rendering Infrastructure, DRI’ as it is generationally referenced in the Xorg and Linux ecosystem.
+Evolution of accelerated graphics happened, or the ‘Direct Rendering Infrastructure, DRI’ as it is generationally referenced in the Xorg and Linux ecosystems.
 Applications starting to depend heavily on network unfriendly IPC systems that were being used as a sideband to X rather than in cooperation with it.
 You wanted sound to go with your application?
 Sorry.
-Notification popups going to the wrong machine? oops, D-Bus! and so on.
+Notification popups going to the wrong machine? oops, now you need D-Bus! and so on.

-This is what one side of the argument is poking at when they go ‘X is not network transparent!’, while the other side are quick to retort that they are, in fact, running emacs over X on the network to this very day.
-The easy answer is to try it for yourself, it is not that the mechanisms have suddenly disappeared and it should be a short exercise to gain some experience.
-From my own experiments just prior to writing this article, the results varied wildly from pleasant to painful depending on the toolkit.
-No points are awarded for guessing which ones faired the worst.
+This technical development is what one side of the argument is poking fun at when they go ‘X is not network transparent!’, while the other side are quick to retort that they are, in fact, running emacs over X on the network to this very day.
+The easy answer is to try it for yourself, it is not that the mechanisms have suddenly disappeared; it should be a short exercise to gain some practical experience.
+From my own experiments just prior to writing this article, the results varied wildly from pleasant to painful depending on how the application and its toolkit were written.

-Thus far, I have mostly painted a grim portrait, yet there are more interesting sides to this, perhaps best represented by that of XPRA or X2go.
+Thus far, I have mostly painted a grim portrait, yet there are more interesting sides to this.
+These more interesting things are XPRA and X2go.
 X2go address some of the shortcomings in ways that still leverage parts over X without falling back to the lowest “no way out” common denominator of sending an already composited framebuffer across the wire.
-It does so by using a custom X server with a different line protocol for external communication and a carrier for muxing in sound, among other things.
+It does so by using a custom X server with a different line protocol for external communication and a carrier for adding in sound, among other things.
 Try it out! it is pretty neat.

-While this approach still falls flat when it comes to accelerated composition past a specific feature-set, as can be seen in the compatibility documentation notes, it is still very actively developed, used.
+Alas this approach also falls flat when it comes to accelerated composition past a specific feature-set, which can be seen in the compatibility documentation notes.
+That aside, X2go is still very actively both developed, and used.
 The activity on mailing lists, irc and gatherings all act as testament to the relevance of the feature and its current form, from both a user- and a develop- perspective.

 What does the future hold?